German Peasants' War: Princes

-Many rulers of Germany's various principalities functioned as autocratic rulers who recognized no other authority within their territories.
+Many rulers of Germany's various principalities functioned as autocrats who recognized no other authority within their territories.
 Princes had the right to levy taxes and borrow money as they saw fit.
 The growing costs of administration and military upkeep impelled them to keep raising demands on their subjects.
 The princes also worked to centralize power in the towns and estates.
 Accordingly, princes tended to gain economically from the ruination of the lesser nobility, by acquiring their estates.
-This ignited the Knights' Revolt that occurred from 1522 through 1523 in the Rhineland.
+This ignited the Knights' War that occurred from 1522 through 1523 in the Rhineland.
 The revolt was "suppressed by both Catholic and Lutheran princes who were satisfied to cooperate against a common danger".

 To the degree that other classes, such as the bourgeoisie, might gain from the centralization of the economy and the elimination of the lesser nobles' territorial controls on manufacture and trade, the princes might unite with the burghers on the issue.